Our Essential Services

 - If your insurance doesn’t cover the appointment and other needs, or if you’re privately insured, the administrative staff will send you the bill.

 Dental work in Germany can be quite expensive, and you often need to present a cost estimate to your insurance provider prior to getting treatment.
 Also, it is not always guaranteed that your insurance company deems the work necessary, as they strictly differentiate between cosmetic work and medical treatment, and therefore might not reimburse you.

 The percentage that your insurance, be it private or public, will pay depends on the type of coverage you’ve selected.
-Some dental work is covered in standard medical insurance; however, it varies greatly depending on the procedure and the individual.
+Some dental work is covered in standard medical insurance; it varies greatly depending on the procedure and the individual.

 Quite a few Germans take out additional private health insurance coverage for dental treatment.
 This kind of top-up insurance option is called Zahnzusatzversicherung or Zahnschutz-Zusatzversicherung.

-How to get Medication in Germany?
+How to Get Medication in Germany

-Unlike in a few other countries, you can only pick up your medication at pharmacies (Apotheke), of which there are many to choose from in most cities.
+You can only pick up your medication at pharmacies (Apotheke), of which there are many to choose from in most cities.
 Prescription and non-prescription drugs may be obtained at pharmacies (Apotheken, marked by a large red “A”) anywhere.